Microblog Topic Identification using Linked Open Data: Experiments and results

+As described earlier, our approach favors topics with a higher number of elements of significant strength.
+Table~\ref{tab:prototypeSetup} shows the values of the thresholds we used to generate the topics where all values are normalized by the collection size.

+The thresholds $\tau_\rho$ and $\tau_p$ are confidence values used to link entities as defined by the \tagme\ \api, are set to the recommended default values.
+Higher values yield fewer candidate topic elements, thus fewer topics.

+Crowd-sourcing platforms typically exhibit long tails (a few items having relatively high frequencies and numerous items having low frequencies), which is also observed for entities we identified.
+For example, highly interconnected and dominant six entities in a co-occurrence graph extracted from \pdone\ are: \textit{Debate, Donald\_Trump, Hillary\_Clinton, year:2016, Tonight}, and \textit{Now} with weights of $0.12$, $0.11$, $0.11$, $0.10$, $0.07$, and $0.03$ respectively (maximum edge weight is $0.12$).
+Similar distributions are observed in other collections.

+All the thresholds are set heuristically based on experimentation.
+The threshold for eliminating weak edges ($\tau_e$) is set to $0.001$ based on the desire to capture entities with some agreement among posters.
+The threshold $\tau_{sc}$ that is used to eliminate small cliques consisting of weak elements is set to $0.01$.
+The threshold for clique similarity $\tau_c$ is set to $0.8$.
+Similar cliques were merged as a post-processing step (as explained in the \nameref{sec:approach} section) where $\tau_{e_{min}}$ is set to $0.0005$ (~$\tau_e/2$).
+Finally, $\tau_{loc}=0.01$ to decide whether an entity is collectively used as a location.
+The cliques that remain after applying these thresholds are considered as collective topics.

-Thresholds were set to prune weak topic elements and relations.
-To study the impact of pruning, we traced the topics back to the original posts from which they were extracted.
-Table~\ref{tab:RelatedPostsBeforeAndAfter} shows the percentage of tweets in the post sets that produce the vertices (topic elements), edges (co-occurring elements), and topics.
-The columns labeled {\em Before} and {\em Pruned} show the impact of pruning the graph.
-The columns labeled {\em Topic} show how many were retained in the topic.
-Pruning the graph, reduces the vertices by approximately 10\% and edges by 20\% with exception of \public\ dataset.
-99\% of 2-cliques in the graph are removed, with the exception of those with high weights.
-The percentage of posts that impact the topics vary according to the dataset with an average of 58\% for vertices and 43\% for edges.
+To examine the impact of pruning applied before identifying topics, we traced the topic elements to the posts from which they were extracted.
+The percentage of posts that end up in the topics vary according to the dataset, with an average of 58\% for vertices and 43\% for edges (see~\citeSupporting{S2_Table}).
 Since the remaining vertices and edges are relatively strong, the resulting topics are considered to retain the essential information extracted from large sets of tweets.

-After pruning, the cliques that are highly similar are merged in order to reduce repetitive topics.
-This was done by examining the similarity between topics in terms of k-cliques so long as there has been some degree relation among them prior to pruning.
-In other words, after the pruning process a few of those cases are revisited to associate them.
-The initial pruning, is nevertheless important to render the computation feasible due to large number of posts.
-And, this case is not all that common.
-Among the k-cliques ($k\ge 3$), this results in a decrease of 14\% in cliques.

-Finally, a decision for how to group the posts to be processed was required.
-This is relevant from the perspective of processing time given our resources.
-Furthermore, there is the consideration of the temporal nature of tweets, which is very related to present moment.
-This is specifically true during events of high public interest.
-The experiments we conducted were mostly during high traffic times where present moment was relevant.
-For these cases 2 minute intervals were set, corresponding to approximately \num{5800} tweets.
-Generating the topics took approximately 4 minutes.
-Different sets could be partitioned differently so as they maintain a meaningful collection and the response time required.